Back to School Sale: $100 OFF Sitewide Shop now

 5. Deodorant, Vaseline, or Lip Balm

 If you have a deodorant, apply it on the shaving cut.
-It will reduce bleeding because of the presence of aluminum chloride in it which is also a natural vasoconstrictor.
+It will reduce bleeding because of the presence of aluminum chloride, which is also a natural vasoconstrictor.

-In addition to that, you can apply a colorless lip balm on the shaving cut to form a moisturizing layer on it.
+In addition, you can apply a colorless lip balm to the shaving cut to form a moisturizing layer.

 6. DIY Moisturizer

-An after-shave lotion can also help you.
+An after-shave lotion can also help.
 However, if you want to keep it natural, make your own DIY moisturizer.
-It can take a few minutes to make but they can effectively reduce bleeding from a large shaving cut.
+It can take a few minutes to make, but it can effectively reduce bleeding from a large shaving cut.

 To make an anti-bleeding moisturizer, take aloe vera gel and add essential oil, witch hazel, and glycerine to it.